Mountain Creek Middle School

 - Turn the dial to the LEFT.
 Go past the 2nd number once and then stop on it the second time around.

-- Turn the dial to the RIGHT.
-Go directly to the 3 rd number and stop on it.
-You will feel the dial stop.
-Pull the dial to open.
+Turn the dial to the RIGHT.
+Go directly to the 3rd number, where you will feel some resistance.
+Pull the dial to open the door.

 Loss of Personal Property

 We want you to be responsible with your personal property.
 If you choose to bring personal items to school, you bring them to school at your own risk.
 It is a good idea to put your name on your items.
 If you lose an item, other than those that are discouraged at school: retrace your steps, then check the lost-and-found in the office.
 If you still can’t find the item, fill out an incident report, and the administration will assist you.
 MCMS is not responsible for the loss of personal items.

 Medication at School

 We want you to follow district policy when it comes to medication, so that you and others are safe.
 Please note: